WesZAI/pure-inference-mcp/README.md

 ```

 ## 📜 License
-This project is licensed under the MIT License - see the LICENSE file for details.
-Created by Gabriela Berger.
+This project is licensed under the **WesZAI Pure Inference MCP License** – see the [LICENSE](LICENSE) file for details.

+**You may:**
+- Copy and use the software **only for personal, non-commercial purposes**.

+**You may NOT:**
+- Modify, adapt, or create derivative works.
+- Redistribute, sublicense, or sell the software.
+- Use it for any commercial activity.